 Medical expenses deduction

 Caring for someone with a disability often means significant ongoing costs, such as for doctor visits, medication, therapy or mobility equipment, or modifications to your home, like a wheelchair ramp.
 Depending on your situation, you might be able to claim a tax deduction for a portion of your family's medical expenses.
 Deductions reduce your income, and therefore the amount of tax you owe.
-The rules for deducting medical expenses are as follows:
+The rules for deducting medical expenses for tax years 2017 and 2018 are as follows:

 - Your costs must fit the IRS definition of qualifying medical expenses.
 The definition is fairly broad.
 IRS Publication 502 provides information on many common expenses.